 Under the hood

-The diagram illustrates the interaction between a client A
+The diagram illustrates the interaction between a client A, the server B and the business part C:

 - The client issues a HTTP-Request with a given